Asquera/elasticsearch-http-basic/README.md

   Maven is configured to run the unit and integration tests.
 This plugin makes use of [ES Integration Tests](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/integration-tests.html)

+  We can configure at the cli the version of ES we want to test against:

-  `mvn test -Dtests.security.manager=false` test runs all tests `mvn integration-test -Dtests.security.manager=false` test runs integration tests only
+  `mvn -Delasticsearch.version=1.5.2 -Dtests.security.manager=false test` runs all tests `mvn -Delasticsearch.version=1.5.2 -Dtests.security.manager=false integration` runs integration tests only

+### Packaging
+  `mvn -Delasticsearch.version=1.5.2 -Dtests.security.manager=false package` packages the plugin in a `jar` file

 ## Issues